top of page

 What Should I Expect at Appointments?

 At the first appointment, a full assessment will be done.
 You will be asked about your medical history, physical activity, what you normally eat and what you would like to accomplish.
-Then, you and Amy will come up with specific goals to work on.
+Then, you and your dietitian will come up with specific goals to work on.

 Follow up appointments will be scheduled as they are important to keep you accountable and make sure you are headed in the right direction.
 At follow up appointments, previous goals will be discussed and the plan will be adjusted as needed.
 These appointments are for YOU—so bring your questions regarding nutrition, food and your medical conditions.